Get Ready For Denver Day of Rock Which Features 25 Bands, COVID Precautions

 “Then we have local favorites like The Railbenders, and Roger Clyne & the Peacemakers, and so much more,” said Julia Simmons, President of Amp The Cause, the organization that puts on Denver Day of Rock.

-The festival is free, but it is also a fundraiser for Amp The Cause, an organization that raises money for and supports other local non-profits.
+The festival on Aug.
+28 is free, but it is also a fundraiser for Amp The Cause, an organization that raises money for and supports other local nonprofits.

 “We’ve been around for almost 18 years now.
 We support other non-profits in the Denver area that are child and family focused.
 We do that throughout the year through many different programs.
 We support about 55 other local non-profits, as well as, work very closely with Title One schools in both the Aurora and Denver Public School Districts,” Simmons told CBS4.